open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 [^1]: by "rulesets" I mean the set of feature flagging rule configurations that define how flagging decisions should be made for each feature flag: "enable red_checkout_button flag for 50% of users", "only enable new_reco_algorithm for users in the 'internal_testers' group", etc. Rulesets plus evaluation context are the two inputs that fully define the output for any flagging decision.

 This situation is quite different with client-side flags.
 Remote flag evaluation now requires a trip across the internet, and we have to anticipate such a service call to be slow, particularly if our users are behind a spotty internet connection.
 In fact, with a native mobile app we have to handle a fully disconnected client.
-Even with the local evalution model, we still have to deal with our fact that the source of truth for our flagging ruleset is on the other side of a potentially high-latency network.
+Even with the local evaluation model, we still have to deal with the fact that the source of truth for our flagging ruleset is on the other side of a potentially high-latency network.

 ### Eager evaluation for remote-evaluated systems